 Open pits may lead to wildlife injury or mortality through the presence of steep sides, fly rock, and traffic.
 No caribou or other wildlife mortalities from animals entering the open pits at the Ekati Mine have been reported (ERM Rescan 2014b).
 At high risk areas, heavy weight orange barrier fencing was erected to mitigate hazards to caribou and other wildlife.
-At Beartooth Pit, a single line of fencing was installed in 2006 on the northeast side to deflect caribou around the immediate area, which demonstrated that fencing of this nature can have a positive effect.
+At Beartooth Pit, a single line of fencing was installed in 2006 on the northeast side to deflect caribou around the immediate area, which demonstrated that fencing of this nature can be effective.
 At Pigeon, a similar type of heavy weight orange barrier fence was placed around the test pit after its completion in 2011.
 No caribou have been seen inside the Pigeon fence.

 Monitoring has been introduced to detect possible nesting by raptors and ravens at the Ekati Mine.
 In 2002, there were two instances of rough-legged hawks nesting or attempting to nest within open pits and a peregrine falcon nested on the stairs of a fuel tank (BHP Billiton 2002).
 Following these instances, monitoring was implemented each spring to detect nesting behaviour before egg-laying occurred.
-Mitigation is case-by-case in consultation with GNWT, but may include removing the nest or isolating the area from disturbance, depending on the level of risk to the birds.
+Mitigation is completed case-by-case in consultation with GNWT, but may include removing or covering the nest or isolating the area from disturbance, depending on the level of risk to the birds.
+Other types of deterrents have been less successful in the past, include propane cannons, noise makers, and bear bangers.
+Dominion Diamond will not deter birds from nesting in inactive pits.
+If a bird successfully nests in an active pit ENR will be contacted to discuss a buffer zone that will be applied to the nest where no work can be undertaken.
+For example, a 250 m work exclusion buffer zone was applied to a falcon nest in an active pit in 2013.